 Looking down the road, we could make out, through the darkness, a shadowy blur, which soon resolved itself into man and horse.
-The rider was well-nigh abreast of us before he was aware of our presence, when he pulled up his steed in a strange, awkward fashion and faced round in our direction.
+The rider was well-nigh abreast of us before he was aware of our presence, when he pulled up his steed in a strange. awkward fashion and faced round in our direcwhich was strangely familiar to my ears.